How the Work Came About

 Mireille Miller developed the plan for Women Leading the Way, her painting series, when she realized that the long roster of women who had made important contributions to our world was largely omitted from the public mind.
 Many significant women were either under-recognized or, in some cases, completely unknown in spite of their notable achievements.
 Her determination to contribute a work of art, which would help correct the historical record, led her to hundreds of hours of preparatory research and investigation.

-From the first stroke of charcoal on canvas, fifteen years ago, the mission of Women Leading the Way was clearly defined: it would instruct, inspire and bring greater awareness of the vital contribution made by women around the globe to advance the cause of Human Rights in the last 200 years.
+From the first stroke of charcoal on canvas, twenty years ago, the mission of Women Leading the Way was clearly defined: it would instruct, inspire and bring greater awareness of the vital contribution made by women around the globe to advance the cause of Human Rights in the last 200 years.

 This grant-assisted project began with Leading the Way: A Tribute to Women of the 20th Century, a visual chronicle of women's achievements in the last hundred years.